troughton/troughton.github.io/_posts/2018-09-21-spherical-gaussians.markdown

 This method can also be a little noisier than a standard least squares solve in the context of lightmap path tracing, since the final result is determined by early estimates which may vary from texel to texel; standard denoising techniques and a proper filter kernel for accumulation should help to alleviate this.

-[^2]: One note of caution: some low-discrepancy sequences (e.g. fixed-length ones like the Hammersley sequence) will not work well if successive samples are correlated, even though the sequence is well-distributed over the entire domain.
+[^2]: One note of caution: some low-discrepancy sequences (e.g. fixed-length ones like the Hammersley sequence) will not work well since successive samples are correlated, even though the sequence is well-distributed over the entire domain.
+One way around this is to uniformly randomly shuffle the samples.

 If you want to see this method running, Matt Pettineo has integrated it into [The Baking Lab](https://github.com/TheRealMJP/BakingLab).
 You can find it under the 'Running Average' and 'Running Average Non-Negative' solve modes.

 While testing this, I used [Probulator](https://github.com/kayru/Probulator), a useful open-source tool for testing different lighting encoding strategies.
 The source code for the implementation of this method within Probulator is below.

-Note that the original implementation of irradiance for the naïve projection in Probulator cheats a little bit since it uses a non-cosine BRDF to evaluate the spherical Gaussian lobes.
+Note that the original implementation of irradiance for the naïve projection in Probulator cheats a little since it uses a non-cosine BRDF to evaluate the spherical Gaussian lobes.
 If we're also using the spherical Gaussian to encode radiance for specular lighting, compensating with the BRDF doesn't really work; we want things to be consistent.

 {% highlight c++ %}